MIDI Features and Controls

 - PC #3 - 124 Recalls the preset created by CC Snapshot (Blue)

 - In this mode all of the LED's will be blue and the knobs will be active in case you need to make changes on the fly.
 Since every preset 3-124 will be the same color, it may be hard to remember what's been saved to each preset location.
 No worries, if you move the knobs away from their original position, the color of the LED's will change and when moved back to the saved preset location the LED's light up blue again.
-For the Gain & Low Cut knobs (that don't have an illuminated knob) the Preset and Bypass LED's will flash when moved away from the saved position and return to full solid when you navigate back to the saved preset location.
+For the Gain and Tone knobs (that don't have an illuminated knob) the Preset and Bypass LED's will flash when moved away from the saved position and return solid when you navigate back to the saved preset location.

 Control Change Messages

 Receiving CC messages will control the individual controls, knobs, and switches of the Lamb

 - CC #19 with any value of 1 thru 8 controls the Volume knob.
 1 is the equivalent of having the knob turned completely counter-clockwise and 8 is like having the knob turned completely clockwise.

 - CC #20 with any value of 1 thru 8 controls the Gain knob.
 1 is the equivalent of having the knob turned completely counter-clockwise and 8 is like having the knob turned completely clockwise.

 - CC #21 with any value of 1 thru 8 controls the Tone knob

 - CC #22 with any value of 1 thru 8 controls the Mid Boost 1 knob

 - CC #23